mkopsnc/catalogue_qt_docker/docker-compose/README.md

 This container is desined to simplify installation of Catalogue QT and it's components.
 Instead of installing it on `IMAS` compatible platform you can use it on virtually any machine.

+# Known limitations

+Note that this container should be used only for research purposes.
+You need access to Catalogue QT v.2 and Dashboard-ReactJS source repositories.

+***

 **Note!** If you are installing our docker for the first time please go to the next section of this documentation.
 Otherwise you have access to all of our repositories and can build docker easily as follows: